 Design Case Study: Explainer Video ProductionDesign Case Study: Explainer Video Production The case study on explainer video production for OffCents, the app contributing to the healthy environment: check stages of graphic design and animation.

 An animated promotional video is a creative way of product marketing.
 These small catchy videos can show all facets of a promoted object in the best way proving people it’s worth of their time and money.
 That’s why an animated video is one of the efficient marketing tools helping to encourage people to buy a certain product or use the services of a company.

 We’ve already shared our cases showing animated promo video production of a year-in-review video for Opera Software and an animated video for Binned.
 Today we present a new case of an explainer video production.
 The task was assigned to Tubik Studio designers Denis Boldyriev and Andrey Drobovich.
 Let’s take a look at the creative stages of graphic and motion design process.

 Graphic and motion design for an explainer promo video presenting the mobile application.

 Our designers received the task from a product company OffCents.
 The mobile app aims at fighting global warming and environmental pollution.
 It provides real-time, automated tracking of carbon emissions from transportation.
-From the OffCents application, users choose to offset their carbon footprint from any number of their car, train or airplane trips.
+From the OffCents application, users choose to offset their carbon footprint from any number of their car, train, or airplane trips.
 The app helps users to control a number of emissions and purchase offsets or Verified Emission Reductions (VERs).
-This way people fund various carbon-reducing projects and support the healthier environment.
+This way people fund various carbon-reducing projects and support a healthier environment.